VarunBabbar/Image_Compressor/README.md

  ```
  python3 Decoder.py --model_weights ssim_lbt_trained_DenseFuseNet_15_epochs —vlc_params Group_13_vlc_params.mat  --image_dir /Users/varunbabbar/Desktop/Flamingo.mat
  ```
- This will output the final image as a mat file in the same directory as this code.
+ This will output the final compressed and reconstructed image as a mat file in the same directory as this code.
 Note that the initial image passed to the Encoder needs to have pixel values in  the range (0,255) and has to be greyscale.

  ## Useful Resources